patrickhaug/rvv-website-proxy/README.md

 ## Building
 Building and serving the application for development can be done using the `npm start` command.

-Building the application for production can be done using the `npm run build` command.
+Building the application can be done using the `npm run build` command.
 This will build an app with an "editor" page that can be used to preview new content on Storyblok.

-You can also build an app without the "editor" page by running `npm run build:public`.
+The build loads the env vars found in /configuration based on the set environment, the default is "local".
+The environment can be changed by setting an env var "WEBSITE_STAGE".
+This is done when building the website in the build pipeline.

 ## Linting
 In your IDE, by using tools capable of reading the `.eslintrc` file and using "on-save" lint fixing, most linting errors should be fixed or at least visible to you during development.